 Research activities under the collaboration are focused on identifying and characterizing activators of cardiac myosin as back-up and follow-on potential drug candidates to CK-1827452.
 During the initial two-year research term, in addition to performing research at its own expense under the collaboration, Cytokinetics will continue to conduct all development activities for CK-1827452, at its own expense, subject to Amgen's option and according to an agreed development plan.
 Amgen's option is exercisable during a defined period, the ending of which is dependent upon the satisfaction of certain conditions, primarily the delivery of Phase I and Phase IIa clinical trials data for CK-1827452 in accordance with an agreed plan sufficient to support its progression into Phase IIb clinical development.
-To exercise its option, Amgen would pay a non-refundable exercise fee of \$50 million and thereafter would be responsible for development and commercialization of CK-1827452 and related compounds, subject to Cytokinetics' development and commercial participation rights.
+To exercise its option, Amgen would pay a non-refundable exercise fee of \$50 million and thereafter would be responsible for development and commercialization of CK-1827452 and related compounds, subject to Cytokinetics' development and commercialization rights.
 In addition, Cytokinetics may be eligible to receive pre-commercialization and commercialization milestone payments of up to \$600 million on CK-1827452 and other products arising from the research, as well as escalating royalties.
 Cytokinetics also has the opportunity to earn increased royalties by participating in Phase III development costs.
-In that case, Cytokinetics could co-promote products in North America and would be expected to play a significant role in the agreed commercial activities.
-If Amgen elects not to exercise its option on CK-1827452, Cytokinetics may then proceed to independently develop CK-1827452 and the research collaboration would terminate.
+In that case, Cytokinetics not to exercise its option on CK-1827452, Cytokinetics may then proceed to independently develop CK-1827452 and the research collaboration would terminate.